Ghana directs Newmont, AngloGold, Zijin to shift mining ops to local firms by December

 DAKAR - Ghana's mining regulator has given international companies Newmont, AngloGold Ashanti and Chinese-owned Zijin until December 2026 to shift mining operations over to local contractors or face sanctions, according to five sources with direct knowledge of the matter and documents.

+Newmont and Zijin currently operate the mines with their own staff.
+AngloGold Ashanti has a joint venture contractor mining at its smaller Iduapriem gold mine, the company told Reuters on Thursday in response to questions.

-The three companies currently operate the mines with their own staff.
-They are the only ones still doing so after many firms outsourced mining operations ahead of Ghana, Africa's top gold producer, revising local ownership rules in January 2025 and requiring all miners to switch to contract mining.
+Many firms outsourced mining operations before Ghana, Africa's top gold producer, revised local ownership rules in January 2025, requiring miners switch to contract mining.

 Under the rules, surface mining must be undertaken by fully Ghanaian-owned firms, while underground mining must be carried out by companies with at least 50% Ghanaian ownership.